sakan811/Tekken-8-Jun-Kazama-Data-Analysis-Showcase/README.md

 # Tekken 8 Jun Kazama Data Analysis Showcase
-Showcase visualizations of Jun Kazama in Tekken 8.
+Showcase visualizations of Jun Kazama data in Tekken 8.

 ## Project Details
 Focus primarily on Jun Kazama data in the Tekken 8.